edgio-docs/edgio-docs/guides/uplynk/analyze/reports.md

 Click **Controls** or a Control option to expand the panel where you can customize your metrics to view, print, or export.

-<Tip>Dashboard views and reports include only data that satisfies all filters specified in the Control panel.</Tip>
+<Tip>Reports include only data that satisfies all filters specified in the Control panel.</Tip>

 #### Control panel options  {/*control-panel-options*/}